microsoft/responsible-ai-toolbox-genbit/README.md

 metrics = genbit_metrics_object.get_metrics(output_statistics=True, output_word_list=True)
 ```

 ## Metrics
+---

 GenBit computes a number of metrics, which are functions of word co-occurrences with predefined "gendered" words.
 These gendered words are divided into "female" words and "male" words.
 Female words contains items like "her" and "waitress" and male words contains items like "he" and "actor".
 The main calculation is computing co-occurrences between words `w` in your provided text, and words `f` from the female list and words `m` from the male list.
 In all that follows, `c[w,F]` (respectively, `c[w,M]`) denotes the frequency that word `w` co-occurs with a word on the female (respectively, male) lists.
 These are naturally interpretable as probabilities by normalizing: `p(w|F) = c[w,F] / c[.,F]` where `c[.,F]` is the sum over all `w'` of `c[w',F]`.

 ### Overall Metrics

-These overall metrics will always be returned.
+These overall (dataset-level) metrics will always be returned.

 - **avg_bias_ratio**: The average of the bias ratio scores per token.
 Formally, this is the average over all words `w` of `log( c[w,M] / c[w,F] )`.
 - **avg_bias_conditional**: The average of the bias conditional ratios per token.
 Similarly, this is the average over all words `w` of `log( p(w|M) / p(w|F) )`.